 Sam Hilliard OF

 With the announcement of Ian Desmond opting out, Charlie Blackmon testing positive for the coronavirus, and the DH coming to the NL, a ton of new playing time opens up for the Rockies, and Sam Hilliard is the first name that comes to mind.
-Someone I was already high on before the DH and absent players, the 6'5" left handed hitter Hilliard, now has a clear path to everyday at bats and should produce at a high level.
+Someone I was already high on before the DH and absent players, the 6'5" lefty, now has a clear path to everyday at bats and should produce at a high level.
 A power hitter with great speed, evident by his 35/22 season last year in AAA and his 7 home runs and 2 steals over 77 at bats at the major league level, Hilliard has an excellent chance to produce big time numbers (with possibly a low batting average) for fantasy teams and the Rockies.

 Garrett Hampson 2B/SS/OF

 Most likely to be given starts at second base, with Ryan McMahon going to first, and Daniel Murphy moving to DH, Hampson can now also fill in for Desmond who was expected to platoon in the outfield vs. lefties.
 He hit .284 with a .804 SLG in the second half last season and stole 11 bags in only 169 AB's.
 With even more spots opening up, expect the former prospect to play often and be a nice source of steals, while not hurting you in any other category.